Amazon’s warehouse workers sound alarms about coronavirus spread

 “If a worker is to cough or sneeze, there is no way for them to practice good sanitary habits” and run to a restroom to wash hands, said Bailey, who has worked for Amazon since last summer.
 “It’s going to affect your stow rate.”

 That’s one reason the worker petition calls for eliminating rate-based write-ups.
-The petition also demands that the company provide paid sick leave even if workers don’t have a covid-19 diagnosis because testing remains difficult to get.
-And it seeks to make sure warehouses are shut down if a worker tests positive for covid-19 and not reopened until it’s been thoroughly cleaned.
+The petition also demands the company provide paid sick leave even if workers don’t have a covid-19 diagnosis because testing remains difficult to get.
+And it seeks to make sure warehouses are shut if a worker tests positive for covid-19 and not reopened until they’ve been thoroughly cleaned.

 To alleviate that strain, Amazon announced plans Monday to hire 100,000 new warehouse workers in the United States.
-And the company intends to raise pay by $2 an hour in the U.S., 2 pounds an hour in the UK, and approximately 2 euro an hour in parts of the European Union, a move it expects will cost $350 million.
+And the company intends to raise pay by $2 an hour in the United States, 2 pounds an hour in the United Kingdom and approximately 2 euros an hour in parts of the European Union, a move it expects will cost $350 million.

 Amazon made a specific pitch to workers who have been furloughed by current employers who have suspended operations.